AlemzhanJ/strayl-mcp/README.md

 > "Show me exact text 'null pointer' in error logs"

-> "Search documentation for how to implement user authentication"
+> "Search context for how to implement user authentication"

+> "Index the React documentation"

+> "Create a memory for my Python research"

 ### Development/Testing